OatBran/7HSteamGuide/README.md

    >If you plan to update Canary builds frequently KEEP BACKUPS of previous builds in case of instability or other unforeseen issues!

-8. Extract the downloaded `FFNx-FF7-1998` archive to your 7H Modded Install `C:\Games\FF7\`
+8. Extract the downloaded `FFNx-FF7-1998` archive to BOTH of these locations:
-   - Locate the recently extracted file `ffnx.dll` and RENAME this file to `7H_GameDriver.dll`
+   - your 7H Modded Install directory `C:\Games\FF7\`
+   - the 7H resources folder `C:\7th Heaven\Resources\Game Driver` overwriting all the files. might want to backup the whole game driver folder first.
    - Ignore the included `ffnx.reg` file, do not execute it.

 9. Open 7th Heaven and click `Play` in the top left.
    - Verify that the game launches, and reaches the title screen.
 Game will be in a very small window. **This is normal.**
      - If you do not reach the title screen, immediate crash, or only black screen.
-Double check you did step 7 correctly.
+Double check you did step 6-8 correctly.
      - If you instead get Null Reference Exception, [read this](https://github.com/OatBran/7HSteamGuide#Common-Game-Launch-Problems)
    - Quit the game.